What Is Organic CTR?

 For starters, address the problems listed under “Top Issues” on the “Overview” page.
 After that, look into those listed under “Warnings” and “Notices” under “Issues.”

-Featured snippets are a SERP feature from Google designed to provide users with quick and concise answers to their queries.
+Featured snippets and AI Overviews are two pivotal Google SERP features designed to provide users with quick and concise answers to their queries.
 These text excerpts appear above Google’s organic search results for maximum visibility.

 We often refer to featured snippets as “Position Zero.”
 This is because they appear above the rest of the organic results.
 This is valuable real estate and can attract a significant portion of clicks.